ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

   @serializationType(name: "System.String")
 ```

-The above example declares that the runtime type (the type that is used in the c# models) shall be a `System.Byte[]` and that the serialization type (the type which client and server use to send the data) shall be a `System.String`.
+The above example declares that for the `ByteArray` scalar the runtime type (the type that is used in the C# models) shall be a `System.Byte[]` and that the serialization type (the type which client and server use to send the data) shall be a `System.String`.
 For the generator that is enough to generate everything accordingly.

-We still have to implement an `IValueSerializer` to specify the logic how the type shall serialize.
+We still have to implement an `IValueSerializer` to specify the logic how the type shall actually serialize and deserialize.

 ```csharp
 public class ByteArrayValueSerializer